Orthogonal-Research-Lab/fQXI-Essays/Undecidability, Uncomputability, and Unpredictability/Essay.md

 ### Introduction
-Bradly Alicea's Github repo tagline: "A little bit of many things, but mostly the things that cannot be easily coded"
+Bradly Alicea's Github repo tagline: "A little bit of many things, but mostly the things that cannot be easily coded".

 * generalist with a range of unruly interests.
+This is of course a subjective take.

 * "unruly" meaning hard to represent with mathematics (and sometimes with words!).
 But not qualitative or structureless!

 * "Unreasonable Effectiveness of Mathematics" ---> an alternative to this would be "Elusive Answers to Poorly-represented Problems"?

+Some problems are hard to represent.
+Examples include systems with a large number of variable or high degrees of nonlinearity relative to methods such as experimental design or measurement of nearest-neighbor interactions.

 ### What makes a problem hard-to-represent?